Are you struggling to get motivated and unable to lose weight? Does it feel like you’ve tried everything with no results?! It is discouraging at best.

 One of the first things on a successful journey to increased vitality, health, and ideal weight is to get a fresh mindset about your body and those extra pounds.

 Unprocessed feelings distort the way we see ourselves.
-It’s like a pond with waves prevents you from seeing your image in the water clearly.
+Just like a lake with waves, the distortion prevents you from seeing your image in the water clearly.
 The waves of critical self-talk and negative emotions coursing through your system create a static that blocks true change and actions leading to your better self and a healthier body.